 - Loss of consortium

-In Florida, under Florida Statutes § 95.11, wrongful death claims have a statute of limitations of two years, versus four years for personal injury.
+In Florida, under Florida Statutes § 95.11, wrongful death claims have a statute of limitations of two years for personal injury.
 Get in touch with a compassionate head-on crash lawyer in Clearwater to get started right away.

 Changes to Your Lifestyle After a Loss